infinitered/ignite/docs/Guide.md

 ### Testing

-Ignite is preconfigured to have [Maestro](https://maestro.mobile.dev/) and Jest.
+Ignite is pre-configured to use Jest for unit tests.

+Ignite includes samples of UI end-to-end tests using [Maestro](https://maestro.mobile.dev/).
+See our [Ignite Cookbook recipe](https://ignitecookbook.com/docs/recipes/MaestroSetup) for setup and walkthrough of the test samples or check out Maestro's docs on [Installing Maestro](https://maestro.mobile.dev/getting-started/installing-maestro) to run the flows.

 You can learn more about why we chose these tests and how to use them in the [Testing](./Testing.md) docs.